Concentration of scalar ergodic diffusions and some statistical implications: Statistical applications

 Setting $\mathcal S := h\ \max\{\|K \|^2_{L^2(\lebesgue)},1\}$, $\V:= \sqrt h\|K \|_{L^2(\lebesgue)}$ and taking into account Lemma \ref{lem:entgi}, $\FF$ is seen to satisfy Assumptions \ref{ann:1} and \ref{ann:3}.
 Thus, Theorem \ref{theo:bernsup} with $b_0=1$ is applicable.
 In particular, there exist positive constants $\nu_1$ and $\nu_2$ such that, for any $p\geq 1$,

 For the bias, we obtain

 Combining the above estimates, the assertion follows. \end{proof}

-Recall that $\L_t^x(\X)$ denotes diffusion local time and that $\rho_t^\circ(x)=t^{-1}\L_t^x(\X)$ is the associated local time estimator of the value of the invariant density $\rho_b(x)$ of $X$.
+Recall that $\L_t^x(\X)$ denotes diffusion local time and that $\rho_t^\circ(x)=t^{-1}\L_t^x(\X)\sigma^{-2}(x)$ is the associated local time estimator of the value of the invariant density $\rho_b(x)$ of $X$.
 We now turn to deriving an exponential inequality for the tail probabilities of $\sqrt t\|\rho_{t,K}(h)-\rho_t^\circ\|_\infty$ which holds under rather mild assumptions on the diffusion $\X$ and the bandwidth $h$.
 It can be interpreted as some analogue of Theorem 1 in \cite{gini09} where the authors investigate the maximum deviation between the classical empirical distribution function (based on i.i.d.~observations) and the distribution function obtained from kernel smoothing.
 The proof of Theorem \ref{theo:cath} substantially relies on Proposition \ref{theo:mart}.
+Throughout the sequel, we restrict to a constant diffusion coefficient $\sigma^2\equiv 1$ in order to ease the exposition.
+Still, our methods are suitable to treat more general diffusion coefficients under H\"older-smoothness conditions on $\sigma^2$ that correspond to the conditions on the invariant density.